astcode/MagFlockCustom/magmoboce/docs/ops/Runbook_Failover.md

    php mag migrate:status
    ```
 3. Capture a fresh backup (`php mag magds:backup run`) before returning the old primary to service.
+4. Capture telemetry snapshots (`magdb_replica_lag_seconds`, `magdb_replica_latency_ms`) for incident records and ensure a `magdb.failover.validation_passed` event was emitted for the new primary.
-4. Conduct a postmortem, documenting root cause and remediation actions.
+5. Conduct a postmortem, documenting root cause and remediation actions.